EDCD/EDDI/README.md

   * System primary economy (text): the primary economy of the system (e.g. "Industrial")
   * System state (text): the overall state of the system (e.g. "Boom")
   * System security (text): the security level in the system ("High", "Medium", "Low", "None" or empty)
+  * System power (text): the name of the power that controls the system (e.g. "Aisling Duval")
-  * System power (text): the name of the power that controls the system (e.g. "Felicia Winters")
+  * System power (spoken) (text): the name of the power that controls the system as would be spoken (e.g. "Ashling Du-val")
   * System power state (text): the state of the power in the system (e.g. "Expansion")
   * System rank (text): the rank of the Commander in the system (e.g. "Duke" if an Empire system, "Admiral" if a Federation system)
   * System X (decimal) the EDDB X co-ordinate of the system